 The switches were mounted to the top of the Project Box and then the Project Box was mounted to the lid behind the 90° PVC.
 A ½” hole was drilled through the box and lid.
 The pump and fan were wired to the switches with each connection being soldered.
 The power wires were connected to a longer wire with a fused cigarette lighter plug on the other end for use with our solar panels and deep cycle batteries.

 The cooler works great on hot days.
-It works better with lower humidity, but still cools the air on humid days enough to be an asset when camping.
+It works better with lower humidity but still cools the air on humid days enough to be an asset when camping.

-This particular set-up runs very quiet.
+This particular set-up runs very quietly.

 After running the fan and pump together it was observed that two (2) wraps of window screen are needed to keep water from running out the 24 holes as it drips down the filter material.
-Also, if used to cool a tent, the bucket cooler needs to be outside the tent and there needs to be vent or opening in the tent opposite from where the cooled air enters to prevent condensation from forming.
-A good point to remember is if you keep the deep-cycle Marine battery connected to a solar charger or trickle charger, the water needs to be checked regularly to prevent a dry cell for forming.
+Also, if used to cool a tent, the bucket cooler needs to be outside the tent, and there needs to be a vent or opening in the tent opposite from where the cooled air enters to prevent condensation from forming.
+A good point to remember is if you keep the deep cycle Marine battery connected to a solar charger or trickle charger, the water needs to be checked regularly to prevent a dry cell for forming.

-It’s not pure air conditioning, but it’s much better than just a fan blowing hot air and we are more comfortable while we rough it.
+It’s not pure air conditioning, but it’s much better than just a fan blowing hot air, and we are more comfortable while we rough it.

 Jim – KC5DOV